backbonesk/chaching/README.md

 3. Send a pull request

 ## Changelog
 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.13.0: 2015/09/07

+Added support for GP webpay.
+The difference is that it does not use a shared_key, but set of private / public keys generated according to their documentation, so an associated array with `certificate`, `key` and `passphrase` keys needs to be provided as the second argument to the constructor of `Chaching` object.

 ### v0.12.1: 2015/08/31